chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-4a.md

 Is the problem that many hosts cannot handle source routes?
-In this case, can purdue.csnet invoke the uucp mailer with the appropriate address (princetonlhoneyldown)?
+In this case, can purdue.csnet invoke the uucp mailer with the appropriate address (princeton!honey!down)?
 If so, please send me a copy of their sendmaiLcf, especially if they could generate a working return address (from honey .uucp)...